BKWLD/decoy/README.md

 Decoy will automatically add ignore for the current id when submittng an UPDATE request.

-##### Slugs unqiue across multiple columns
+##### Slugs unique across multiple columns

-If the slug is unqiue across multiple models, you should do a couple things.
+If the slug is unique across multiple models, you should do a couple things.
 Specify a multi column unqiue index in the schema like:

 	$table->unique(array('slug', 'category_id'));